VDB Comparison

 Superlinked’s library contains a set of core building blocks that we use to construct the index and manage the retrieval.
 You can read about these building blocks in more detail here.

-Let’s put this library’s building blocks to use for our HR chatbot.
+Let’s put this library’s building blocks to use in our HR chatbot.

-# typed schema to describe our inputs @schema class ParagraphSchema: body: String created_at: Timestamp id: IdField paragraph = ParagraphSchema()
+# typed schema to describe our inputs @schema class ParagraphSchema: body: String created_at: Timestamp usefulness: Float id: IdField paragraph = ParagraphSchema()

 Next, you use Spaces to say how you want to treat each part of the data when embedding.
-Which Spaces are used depends on your datatype.
-Each Space is optimized to embed the data so as to return the highest possible quality of retrieval results.
+Which Spaces you use depends on your datatype.
+Each Space is optimized to embed the data so your system can return the highest possible quality of retrieval results.

 Once you have the data defined in Spaces, you then combine those Spaces into a single vector index to run vector search on: